Matevito/portfolioTest/README.md

     If you have made changes to the app store this changes on production using the following command

 ## 3. Usage
-The usage of the rest api is quite straigthforward.
+The usage of the rest API is quite straightforward.
 This principally because it only contains one type of data on the database.
-The api can handle 4 routes that represent the crud most basic operations.
-However, beware that the api is built in a way that can only handle no user stored (for the create a user object on db) to at most one user on the database at the time.
-This is done with a middleware that checks previously the controller of the routes wich data is in db to decide to continue or not.
-With this clear, lets continue with the explanation.
+The API can handle 4 routes that represent the CRUD most basic operations.
+However, beware that the API is built in a way that can only handle one or no user stored (it will crash otherwise).
+This is done with a middleware that checks previously the controller of the routes which data is in db to decide to continue or not.
+With this clear, we can continue with the explanation.

-All the following routes take for granted that you are making a call to the url where your app is deployed(be it locally or in aws).
+All the following routes take for granted that you are making a call to the URL where your app is deployed (be it locally or in AWS).
 Also, all the following routes are stored on a router called '/apiv1'.
-Because of this, when we refer to to the '*root*' component on the routes, we are refering to the compination of the api url + apiv1 (URL/apiv1).
+Because of this, when we refer to the 'root' component on the routes, we are referring to the combination of the API URL + apiv1 (URL/apiv1).

 **3.1** Create user